 - All applicants are encouraged to interview with a member of the Admissions team or an alumna.
-Interviews are required for homeschooled students and early admission applicants.
+Interviews are required for homeschooled students and students who have graduated early.

 - Athletes who plan to participate in an NCAA Division III varsity sport but have not connected with a varsity coach may complete the prospective scholar-athlete form.

 - Applicants are invited to submit arts supplements for consideration via the Common Applications Arts Supplement (SlideRoom).
 We will only accept submissions for music, theater, dance, and creative writing.